juanaldayparejo/NemesisPy-dist/docs/index.rst

 Dependencies on other Python packages
 -----------------------------

-- `Numpy <https://numpy.org/>`_: Used widely throughout the code to define N-dimensional arrays and perform mathematical operations (e.g., matrix multiplication).
+- `numpy <https://numpy.org/>`_: Used widely throughout the code to define N-dimensional arrays and perform mathematical operations (e.g., matrix multiplication).
 - `matplotlib <https://matplotlib.org/>`_: Used to create visualizations.
 - `miepython <https://miepython.readthedocs.io/en/latest/>`_: Used to calculate the optical properties of spherical particles using Mie Theory.
 - `numba <https://numba.pydata.org/>`_: Used in specific functions to include the JIT compiler decorator and speed up the radiative transfer calculations.